Carlton Gary: Controversy

 Questions have been raised over the propriety of Gary's conviction.
 According to a group of supporters and a book by investigative journalist David Rose, Gary's lawyer was refused state funding to carry out a defense.
 There is also evidence that Gary's fingerprints were not held to match the crime scene prints until seven years after, when the case was re-examined, despite Gary having been printed just one year after the murder, at a time when all prints in the U.S. were being compared to prints found at the crime sites.
 They also claim Gary's interview at which he supposedly confessed was not recorded, nor were notes taken, and Gary's confession was written by a police officer in the days following the interview, from his own recollection.
 When submitted as evidence, the confession was unsigned and undated, and Gary denied having made it.
 They allege Gary's semen antigen secretion did not match the perpetrator's.
+DNA testing on evidence from some of the crime scenes linked Gary to the murder of Jean Dimenstein, but not the murder of Martha Thurmond or the rape of Gertrude Miller.
+Further evidence could not be tested for DNA because the police had contaminated the samples.
 Furthermore, a cast made from a bite wound on a victim allegedly did not match Gary's bite-mark pattern although it was noted that he had had dental work in prison subsequent to the victims' deaths.
 His supporters claimed that the prosecution withheld this evidence at trial.
+A key witness for the prosecution —Gertrude Miller, a woman who testified that Gary had raped her —had initially told prosecutors that she had been asleep and her bedroom had been dark at the time of the assault and she could not describe nor identify her attacker.
+This was not divulged to the defence.
+Miller also later identified a different man, Jerome Livas, as the man who had raped her.
+Prosecutors withheld shoe print evidence from the defence from the scene until 20 years after his trial.
+This evidence was that a size 10 print found at one of the crime scenes could not have been left by Gary, because he wore size 13½ shoes.
+The prosecution also withheld scientific evidence that killer was a 'non-secretor' i.e. someone who did not secrete his blood group marker in bodily fluids like semen.
+Gary did secrete his blood group in his bodily fluids and therefore could not have been the killer.